bartificer/programming-by-stealth/docs/_tidbits/tidbit7.md

    map(. as $row | $cols | map($row[.]))
 ```

 If this is combined, we get an array of arrays.
-The first array contains the column names and the other arrays contain the values of the objects.
+The first array contains the column names and the other arrays contain the values of the dictionaries.
 Now you can expand the array and parse it through the `@csv` filter to get a CSV file.

 ```jq